DevRayHE/work-day-scheduler/README.md

 # 🎇 Features

+- Bootstrap, Jquery, Moment.js API featuers utilized.

 - Multi-line text input field for multiple tasks within the hour.

 - Timeblocks are color coded to indicate whether it is in the past, present of future.

 - Event is saved and presist when page refresh.

-- Notification on successful
+- Dynamic notification on successful saved event.

--

 -

 <br/>